Maintaining Your Website

 Remove dead links

 QA your website regularly and remove bad content or links.
-Links that you've originally linked to in your content when you first published your website may become dead links months later.
-Like the truth in life, some domains go dead as well.
-It takes time and money to build and maintain a website so the links that were live before wouldn't work anymore if someone forgets to pay their domain or hosting fees, or just decided to forfeit it all together.
-These dead links on your website does affect your search rankings so remove them as soon as you find them and then 'publish' the changes.
+Links that you've originally linked to in your content when you first published your website may become dead links some time later.
+Dead links on your website can negatively affect your search engine rankings and your site's credibility.
+It takes time and money to build and maintain a website so the links that were live before wouldn't work anymore if someone forgets to pay their own domain or hosting fees, or just decides to forfeit it all together.
+As mentioned, these dead links on your website does affect your search rankings so remove them as soon as you find them and then 'publish' the changes.
 Proofread and QA again and again.